 • Remain calm at all times.
-Children who witness an incident may well be affected by it and may need lots of cuddles and reassurance.
-Staff may also require additional support following the accident.
+Children who o witness o an incident may well b e affected by it and may need lots of cuddles and reass urance.
+Staff may a lso require additional support following the accident.

 This policy will be reviewed at least annually in consultation with staff and parents and/or after a significant incident, e.g. serious illness and/or hospital visit required.